Abhishek-kumar82078/docx-converter/README.md

 <img width="291" alt="image" src="https://user-images.githubusercontent.com/63895917/182403974-c7cc20b4-0dd9-4e4f-8688-69c94a2174d3.png">
 </div>

-### Its backend part can be utilized independently as a module and imported into your project as needed.
+## Its backend part can be utilized independently as a module and imported into your project as needed.
 Get the <a href="https://github.com/Abhishek-kumar82078/docx-converter/tree/main/backend"> code here </a>.

 Backend part has been implemented using FastAPI. <a href="https://fastapi.tiangolo.com/">FastAPI </a> is a modern, fast (high-performance), web framework for building APIs with Python 3.6+ based on standard Python type hints.

-To run this project follow the following steps:
+### 2. Follow the below steps to use the backend code to convert your file:

 - Create a virtual environment after deciding a directory where you want to place it, and run the venv module as a script with the directory path:
 ```
       python3 -m venv local-env